tlamadon/rblm/README.md

 # rblm

-R package for estimation of complementarities in models with two-sided heterogeneity
+R package for estimation of complementarities in models with two-sided heterogeneity.
+You can find documentation for the different functions here [rblm documentation](https://tlamadon.github.io/rblm/index.html).

+There is a simple example on simulated data here: [turorial](https://tlamadon.github.io/rblm/articles/example.html).

 ## Install from github